mistersingh179/bw-dashboard/README.md

 - the part in process user which calls a third party api like chat gpt or http fetch can be parallelized
 - only process those ad spots which dont have an advertisement for every scored campaign.
 - going through all webpages without html is slow. need an index here. but adding just an index doesn't work as index is too large
+- mark pages for whom we can't get spots, and now they sit to be processed again when we run and most likely we won't get spots again unless either our logic changes or their content changes
+- think on how to prevent processing a website, because it fetches its sitemap which is slow and we don't want to fetch it repeatedly. our db is protected as it will just conflict and not insert.

 ## Pending - Reduce scored campaigns
 - user has categories